 Responding to a cybersecurity incident.

-When dealing with cybersecurity incidents the security team usually should have a detailed plan with tasks that they should complete in order to handle the situation in the best way.
+When dealing with cybersecurity incidents, the security team usually should have a detailed plan with tasks that they should complete to handle the situation in the best way.
 This plan should already be in place and can’t be implemented in times of crisis.
-While the organizations most typically think that an incident is a one-time thing a lot of the times for the most sophisticated incidents they have been going for months or even years.
+While the organizations most typically think that an incident is a one-time thing.
+A lot of the times for the most sophisticated incidents they have been going for months or even years.
 To provide you with a broader understanding of a typical live situation, the four following steps have been developed.

 – Identify the cybersecurity incident

 For most organizations, identifying the cybersecurity incident was the most challenging thing to figure out.
 The incident response team is responsible for the process to accurately detect and figure out possible cybersecurity incidents.
 While determining whether an incident has occurred and if so, the type, extent, and magnitude of the problem.
 They need to detect cybersecurity incidents and analyze them at a high level while in real-time.
 So it’s not an easy thing to do but also crucial.
 Sometimes there are no hints that something is going on.
 But the experts still must be able to figure it out.